karenwong-kw/ics485-team5-project2.github.io/README.md

 ### Interaction

   - WASD to control the player.
-  - SPACE to jump
+  - SPACE to jump.
-  - Q for abilities
+  - Q for abilities.
-  - Different abilities will affect the character
+  - Different abilities will affect the character.
-  - Suspenseful music as enemy chases
+  - Suspenseful music as enemy chases.

 ### Rules

-  - 3 Item Inventory (Including the main package but not animal special ability)
+  - 3 Item Inventory (Including the main package but not animal special ability).
     - Main Package
     - 2 extra Health/Special
+  - Different level > Different Animal > Different Special Ability (Swimming/Flying).
+  - Enemies does damage > You drop the package.
+  - More items > Heavier (Affect Jumping) > Slower (Affect walk speed).
+  - Items can be carried and swap between levels.
+  - 1 big enemy chases you after you grab the main package.
+  - Smaller enemies patrolling, flying across the screen.

 ### Rewards

+  - Collect items in each level.
+  - Animal Dance Party

 ### What happens in the next level?

+  - The next level is a different biome.
+  - You become a different animal.
+  - The enemies become stronger and deal more damage.
+  - Different biome = Different Items
+  - The package is collected closer to the beginning, so the chaser starts chasing earlier.

 ### Meet The Team

+  - Micah Imakyure
+  - Karen Wong
+  - Rainier Javillo